Correct-Syntax/correct-syntax.github.io/content/about.md

 I especially love working on meaningful projects that glorify our Heavenly Father, Yahweh, and have a positive impact on others.

-I’m currently open to new client work and collaboration opportunities, so feel free to get in [get in touch](mailto:hi@noahrahm.com).
+I’m currently open to new client work and collaboration opportunities, so feel free to [say hello](mailto:hi@noahrahm.com).

 #### Personal

-A few of my hobbies include photography, drawing, music, and enjoying Yahweh’s awesome creation with my family.
+A few of my hobbies include [photography](https://art.noahrahm.com/photography/), [art](https://art.noahrahm.com), music, and enjoying Yahweh’s awesome creation with my family.

 #### Other endeavors